 The course readings and cases are collected in a course pack available from Wharton Reprographics on Study.net.
-Individual professors may, from time to time, post additional readings to further elucidate concepts or cases.
 There is a required text for the course, Pankaj Ghemawat, Strategy and the Business Landscape.
 You may use either the 2nd or 3rd edition of this book.
 In instances where the required reading refers to specific page numbers, the pages for both editions are listed if they differ.
+From time to time, additional readings may be posted to further elucidate concepts or cases.